ihlec/d-social-app/README.md

 I will share with you most of my project files.
 Please do not react until I am done pasting.
 If you are asked, answer professional, in the role of a senior dev, with no social blabla, and the full files you modified.

 ## TODO
-- use only My Feed and Explore + profile page
 - Make UserName hover over media post

-- only show comments on full width single column on pop-out
+- only show comments in a thread on full width single column on pop-out (when post or post media is clicked the pop-out opens)
-- comment thread not shown reliably
-- fix comment icon in pop-out and on comment page
+- fix comment icon in pop-out it should lead to reply view.

-- show comments on post page
+- fix user key span to show more of the actual ipns key
+- public view container -> no comments possible.
+For logged in users comment button should lead to reply to page for non Users to login page

 - login IPNS Label Tooltip missing
-- fix user key span to show more of the actual ipns key
-- public view container for post not centerd and no comments possible.
-For logged in users comment button should lead to reply to page

 - double use of edit bio button edit-follow-button